 As we approach the fall, some of us may be feeling that “back-to-school” itch.
 You might even be considering applying to grad school.
 And while researching school and program options is already an undertaking, there’s another aspect to the search that may not even be on your radar: fellowships!

 Why would you want to pursue a fellowship?
 Many of these opportunities help students fund their graduate programs, give the opportunity to conduct research, and can even help you transition to a different career.

-How did you learn that opportunities called fellowships existed?
+How did you learn that fellowships existed?
 What got you interested in applying?

 I first learned about fellowships when I was a senior at Cornell University.
 I was considering what I would do after graduating with a BA in Government and I was particularly interested in public policy.
 However, because I worked as a waitress during my summer breaks, I had no internship experience or professional contacts in that field.
-I was applying somewhat aimlessly for entry level jobs when I discovered a brochure in the Career Services office for a short-term competitive program in local government known as the New York City Urban Fellows Program.
+I was applying somewhat aimlessly for entry-level jobs when I discovered a brochure in the Career Services office for a short-term competitive program in local government known as New York City Urban Fellows.
 This was a foot-in-the-door opportunity to a full-time government job.

 As a fellow I would be part of a cohort of other recent graduates from around the country who were also just starting their careers in the city.
 The competitiveness of the fellowship was intimidating, so I put a lot of thought and effort into my application, which turned out to be very worthwhile.
 I didn’t get a single job offer, but I did get into the Urban Fellows program, which was the launchpad for my career in policy.

 Did you apply for other fellowships?

 As a senior in college I applied for Teach For America.
 I made it all the way through and received an offer to work in New York City but I came to realize it wasn’t the best fit for me.
 I really wanted to work in education policy and this was a teaching track, so I selected the Urban Fellows program instead.